devonfaraday/Alarm/README.md

 Set up a basic List-Detail view hierarchy using a UITableViewController for a AlarmListTableViewController and a AlarmDetailTableViewController.
 Use the provided screenshots as a reference.

-1. Add a `UITableViewController` scene that will be used to list alarms
-2. Embed the scene in a `UINavigationController`
-3. Add an Add system bar button item to the navigation bar
-4. Add a class file `AlarmListTableViewController.swift` and assign the scene in the Storyboard
-5. Add a `UITableViewController` scene that will be used to add and view alarms
-    * note: We will use a static table view for our Alarm Detail view, static table views should be used sparingly, but they can be useful for a table view that will never change, such as a basic form.
-You can make a table view static by selecting the table view on the `UITableViewController`, going to the Attribute Inspector, and changing the content dropdown from Dynamic Prototypes to Static Cells.
-6. Add a show segue from the Add button from the first scene to the second scene.
-7. Add a show segue from the prototype cell form the first scene to the second scene.
-7. Add a class file `AlarmDetailTableViewController.swift` and assign the scene in the Storyboard

 ### Custom Table View Cell